SimonVandenhende/Multi-Task-Learning-PyTorch/README.md

 If you find this repo useful for your research, please consider citing the following works:

 ```
-@article{vandenhende2020revisiting,
+@article{vandenhende2020multi,
-  title={Revisiting Multi-Task Learning in the Deep Learning Era},
+  title={Multi-Task Learning for Dense Prediction Tasks: A Survey},
-  author={Vandenhende, Simon and Georgoulis, Stamatios and Proesmans, Marc and Dai, Dengxin and Van Gool, Luc},
+  author={Simon Vandenhende and Stamatios Georgoulis and Wouter Van Gansbeke and Marc Proesmans and Dengxin Dai and Luc Van Gool},
   journal={arXiv preprint arXiv:2004.13379},
   year={2020}
 }